wavesplatform/Waves/docs/components.md

 A Cryptocurrency Architecture
 ==============================

-Though we have thousands cryptocurrencies at the moment, all of them share the same implementation design.
+Though we have thousands cryptocurrencies buzzing around at the moment, all of them share the same implementation design.
 Basically every cryptocurrency implementation has following parts:

 * Network Protocol
 * Consensus Protocol